derrickburt/derrickburt.github.io/opengis/ctCovid/ctCovid.md

-# Reproducing CyberGISX Analysis: Rapidly Measuring Spatial Accessibility of COVID-19 Healthcare in Connecticut
+# Replicating CyberGISX Analysis: Rapidly Measuring Spatial Accessibility of COVID-19 Healthcare in Connecticut

 ### About

 In their paper, "Rapidly Measuring Spatial Accessibility of COVID-19 Healthcare Resources: A Case Study of Illinois, USA", Kang et al. implement a methodology that measures and visualizes the access that two different populations, COVID-19 patients and the population risk (defined as those over 50), have to two important resources, ICU beds and Ventilators.

-To rapidly measure accessibiity to Covid-19 healthcare, Kang et al. developed a methodology for [parallel implementation](https://www.omnisci.com/technical-glossary/parallel-computing#:~:text=Parallel%20computing%20refers%20to%20the,part%20of%20an%20overall%20algorithm.) of an Enhanced Two-Step Floating Catchment Area (E2FSCA) methodology.
-This method calculates the ratio between a service (in this scenario, hospital ICU beds or ventilators) and a population with a surrounding area, accounting for distance decay.
+To rapidly measure accessibility to Covid-19 healthcare, Kang et al. developed a methodology for [parallel implementation](https://www.omnisci.com/technical-glossary/parallel-computing#:~:text=Parallel%20computing%20refers%20to%20the,part%20of%20an%20overall%20algorithm.) of an Enhanced Two-Step Floating Catchment Area (E2FSCA) methodology.
+This method calculates the ratio between a service (in this scenario, hospital ICU beds or ventilators) and the population in its surrounding area, accounting for distance decay.
 Because this is a computationally intensive analysis hat uses large street networks, the authors developed a parallel-E2FSCA (P-E2FSCA), which enables the use of up to 4 processors while implementing the analysis.

 The following resources document their methodology, data, and results:
-* [Paper](Paper/Kang_spatialAccessibilityCovid.pdf): an overview of the problem, description of and conceptual methodology, results, and conclusion
+* [Paper](Paper/Kang_spatialAccessibilityCovid.pdf): an overview of the problem, description of conceptual methodology and analysis, results, and conclusion
 * [Jupyter Notebook](https://cybergisxhub.cigi.illinois.edu/notebook/rapidly-measuring-spatial-accessibility-of-covid-19-healthcare-resources-a-case-study-of-illinois-usa/): a reproducible implementation of the paper's methodology (requires a [CyberGISX](https://cybergisxhub.cigi.illinois.edu/registration/) account)
 * [Github Repository](https://github.com/cybergis/COVID-19AccessibilityNotebook): has the notebook and all the necessary data
 * [Where COVID-19 Spatial Access Dashboard](https://wherecovid19.cigi.illinois.edu/spatialAccess.html): A live dashboard that displays the daily accessibility calculated from this methodology

 ### Purpose

-The purpose of this exercise is to replicate Kang et al's methodology, using a Jupyter Notebook on their CyberGISX platform, to calulate spatial accessibility of COVID-19 healthcare resources in Connecticut.
+The purpose of this exercise is to replicate Kang et al's methodology, using a Jupyter Notebook on their CyberGISX platform, to calculate spatial accessibility of COVID-19 healthcare resources in Connecticut.
 I will briefly summarize their methodology, walk through the process of acquiring and processing the necessary data for Connecticut, show and explain the code modifications that were made to Kang et al's Notebook for this replication, explain the results, and comment on the methodology and the process of replication.

 *Important*:
-* Most of the code is an exact replication of Kang et al.'s methodology (unless explicitly noted, it should be assumed that any code was written by Kange et al.)
+* Most of the code is an exact replication of Kang et al.'s methodology (unless explicitly noted, it should be assumed that any code was written by Kang et al.)
 * Note on reproducibility: the notebook was run in the CyberGISX environment, so even with the data and notebook provided, my replication is only exactly reproducible within the CyberGISX platform.
 Otherwise, you will need to install all of the python packages on your local jupyter platform, and then the notebook should work.

 ### Kang et al. Methodology

 To the measure spatial accessibility of COVID-19 healthcare resources, Kang et al. use a P-E2SFCA.
-Essentially, their two-step methodology first finds the size of the population (either COVID-19 patients or population over fifty) of  within stagerred catchment areas of hospitals.
-They do this locating the nearest node on Open Street Map network (specifically using [OSMNX](https://osmnx.readthedocs.io/en/stable/_), a python package to import OSM networks) to each hospital, and calcuating catchment areas off 10, 20, and 30 minute drive times.
+Essentially, their two-step methodology first finds the size of the population (of either COVID-19 patients or population over fifty) within staggered catchment areas of hospitals.
+They do this by locating the nearest node on Open Street Map network (specifically using [OSMNX](https://osmnx.readthedocs.io/en/stable/_), a python package to import OSM networks) to each hospital, and calculating catchment areas of 10, 20, and 30 minute drive times whose precise network sizes are determined computationally by creating [convex hulls](http://wiki.gis.com/wiki/index.php/Convex_hull).
 The population of a catchment area is found by locating the centroids of the population's given geography (for covid, zip code level, and for over fifty, census tracts) within the catchment area.
 After the catchment areas are calculated, a [service-to-population ratio](Photos/ratio.png) is calculated to find the available resources (ICU beds or Ventilators) to the desired population.
-To allow for comparison, an [accessibility measurment](photos/accessibility.png).
-These accessibility measures are mapped onto hexagonal grids, and then aggregated onto one hexagonal grid, measuring accessibility on a relative scale of 0 to 1 (1 being the relatively most accessible, 0 being relatively least).
+To allow for comparison, an [accessibility measurment](photos/accessibility.png) is created to normalize the results.
+These accessibility measures are mapped onto hexagonal grids, and then aggregated into one hexagonal grid, measuring accessibility on a relative scale of 0 to 1 (1 being the relatively most accessible, 0 being relatively least).
 More accessible areas will be those with the most overlapping catchment areas with more available resources (clusters of hospitals with more resources).
-This workflow is implemented in a parallel fashion, splitting up the computational steps between between 1, 2, 3, or 4 processors (based on user's choice).
+This workflow is implemented in a parallel fashion, splitting up the computational processing between 1, 2, 3, or 4 processors (based on user's choice).

 These accessibility measurements produce 4 outputs: At Risk population's access to ventilators, Covid patients access to ventilators, At Risk population's access to ICU beds, Covid patients access to ICU beds.
 This analysis is done for both Chicago as well as the entire state of Illinois.